-Internal Alteryx User Groups get together quarterly or monthly for one hour in-person and/or via WebEx, Skype or Microsoft Teams.
+Internal Alteryx User Groups get together quarterly or monthly for one hour in-person and/or via your prefered Webinar platform.
 Meeting frequency does vary so it’s recommended to survey the user base.
-See below for link to the Internal Playbook that contains many resources to get you started!
+See the attachments below that contains many resources to get you started!

 Let’s Get Started!